A simple connection from loss flatness to compressed neural representations: Introduction

+\Cref{fig:motivation} illustrates the crux of this issue.
+The common intuition for why flat minima should generalize better \citep{hochreiter1997flat, keskar2016large} implicitly assumes that the test loss landscape is a horizontally shifted copy of the training loss (\Cref{fig:motivation}a): under such a shift, the loss at a flat minimum changes little while the loss at a sharp minimum increases substantially, yielding a smaller generalization gap at the flat minimum.
+However, there is no principled justification for this horizontal-shift assumption.
+In a hypothetical setting where the test loss differs from the training loss by a random perturbation (\Cref{fig:motivation}b), the generalization gap at a flat minimum could be \emph{larger} than at a sharp minimum, contradicting the standard narrative.
+This suggests that sharpness, while clearly capturing meaningful geometric structure, may not be directly measuring generalization ability.

-As an alternative to this contentious relationship between sharpness and generalization, we show that there exists a different, more consistent perspective by investigating how sharpness near interpolation solutions in the \textit{parameter} space influences local geometric features of neural representations in the \textit{feature} space.
+In light of this paradox, we take a different perspective: rather than asking what sharpness tells us about generalization, we ask what sharpness tells us about the \textit{representations} learned by the network.
+We show that there exists a more consistent relationship by investigating how sharpness near interpolation solutions in the \textit{parameter} space influences local geometric features of neural representations in the \textit{feature} space.
 By building a relationship between sharpness and the local compression of neural representations, we argue that sharpness, in its essence, measures the compression of neural representations.
-Specifically, we show that as sharpness decreases and the minimum flattens, certain compression measures set a lower bound on sharpness-related quantities, meaning that the neural representation must also undergo some degree of compression.
+Specifically, we show that as sharpness decreases and the minimum flattens, sharpness-related quantities upper-bound certain compression measures, meaning that the neural representation must also undergo some degree of compression.
 We also note how local dimensionality is a compression metric of a distinct nature and therefore does not necessarily correlate with sharpness.
-More specifically, our work makes the following novel contributions:

-\begin{enumerate} \itemsep{-.2em} \item We identify two feature space quantities that quantify compression and are bounded by sharpness -- local volumetric ratio (LVR) and maximum local sensitivity (MLS) -- and give new explicit formulas for these bounds. \item We improve the bound on MLS in \citep{ma_linear_2021} and propose Network MLS (NMLS), ensuring that the bound consistently predicts a positive correlation between both sides of the inequality in various experimental settings. \item Theoretically, we show that using reparametrization-invariant sharpness tightens our bound. \item We conducted empirical experiments with VGG-11, LeNet, MLP, and ViT networks and found that LVR and MLS/NMLS are indeed strongly correlated with their sharpness-related bound. \end{enumerate} With these results, we help reveal the nature of sharpness through the interplay between key properties of trained neural networks in parameter space and feature space.